 In some cases veterinarians will collect the horse's abdominal fluid seeking clues about whether a horse requires colic surgery.
 White explained that veterinarians take into account numerous factors in abdominal fluid that could suggest the need for surgery:

 - Protein Concentrations - White said increased protein concentrations alone generally point to a "simple obstruction" that can be managed medically.

 - White Blood Cell Count - An increased white blood cell count and a neutrophil (a type of white blood cell capable of engulfing and destroying bacteria and other disease agents) to monocyte (a type of white blood cell that converts into active macrophages, which specialize in fighting infections) ratio greater than or equal to 90% neutrophils usually indicate the horse has developed intestinal death or deterioration that's resulted in bacteria leakage; this ailment typically requires surgery.

-- Red Blood Cell Count - An increased white blood cell count generally points toward a bowel strangulation, which also requires surgery to repair.
+- Red Blood Cell Count - An increased red blood cell count generally points toward a bowel strangulation, which also requires surgery to repair.

 - Hemoglobin Concentrations - White explained that an increased hemoglobin concentration increases the likelihood the horse will need surgery.

 - Fluid Lactate Concentration - "Increased peritoneal fluid lactate concentration ... is also an indicator of intestinal compromise that indicates a surgical lesion," White explained.
 "Increasing lactate concentration from serial measurements also indicates progressive intestinal injury."